Watson-Creative/watson-chatbot/README.md

 2. **Add the chatbot code** between the `<!-- START CHAT BOT CODE -->` and `<!-- END CHAT BOT CODE -->` comments.

 3. **Ensure the AnythingLLM widget script is properly configured** with your specific embed ID and API URL.

+4. **IMPORTANT: CSS Organization**
+   - All CSS styles MUST be placed in the `<style>` tag within the HTML
+   - Do NOT use JavaScript to inject styles dynamically
+   - This ensures styles load immediately and are easier to maintain
+   - Keep all form styles, animations, and responsive rules in the single `<style>` section

 ## Configuration